Contact Waterloo Institute for Nanotechnology

 Support a graduate student research project in your company

 Graduate students and post doctoral fellows can be support and directly engaged in research through scholarship.
 Both the Natural Sciences and Engineering Research Council of Canada (NSERC) Industrial Postgraduate Scholarship (IPS) and the Mitacs Accelerate or Elevate programs will match, in some cases 2:1 to support a graduate student.
 Often these students are required to spend at least 20% of their time at the company conducting research which eventually becomes their thesis subject.
-Often, these students are hired by the company, as they not only are pre-trained in the company’s business, but their "intellectual property" goes with them to the new employer.
+Frequently, these students are hired by the company, as not only are they pre-trained in the company’s business, but their "intellectual property" goes with them to the new employer.

 Mentor a team through a design project

 Over 60 fourth-year nanotechnology engineering students in 15 teams will partner with industry every year to complete a comprehensive 4th year nanotechnology engineering capstone design project that integrates their knowledge and skill.
 Past design project topics have included eye-wear tinting controlled with the push of a button, miniaturized pesticide testing devices and an electronic nose to detect dangerous vapours.